IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-05-03-on-being-overwhelmed.md

 Fifteen years ago was a good time to start on the web, this was easy to learn, there is no new wheel to be reinvented every six months like now.

-Approximately one year and a half ago, I started learning Front-end Developement on my own since I've finished the [Master in Graphic Design and Web Development](/2016/02/28/my-interest-in-web-development/) at Trazos.
+Approximately one year and a half ago, I started learning Frontend Developement on my own since I've finished the [Master in Graphic Design and Web Development](/2016/02/28/my-interest-in-web-development/) at Trazos.

 After finishing the master I had the wrong idea that I had all the knowledge needed to conquest the world.
 I couldn't be more wrong.
 Things change fast and this incredible industry changes faster than you have ever imagined before.